ros-navigation/docs.nav2.org/behavior_trees/trees/nav_to_pose_and_pause_near_goal_obstacle.rst

 Now, the ``PathLongerOnApproach`` returns SUCCESS, that cause the ``FollowPath`` to continue with the robot navigation.

 .. image:: ../../migration/images/nav2_patience_near_goal_and_clear_obstacle.gif

+Apart from the above scenarios, we also need to note that, the robot will take the longer path to the goal location, if the obstacle does not clears up in the given user-specific wait time.

 As a conclusion, this particular BT would serve, both as an example and ready-to-use BT for an organizational specific application, who wishes to optimize their process cycle time.